 - This is an open-book assessment. - There are five (5) questions.
 Please answer all the questions. - Question papers must be handed in together with your answer books. - Read the question carefully and answer only what is asked. - Write neatly and legibly on both sides of the paper in the answer book, starting on the first page. - Structure your answers by using appropriate headings and subheadings. - The general University of Johannesburg policies, procedures and rules pertaining to written assessments apply to this assessment.

-Formulate the different approaches provided by the Global Supply Chain Forum (GSCF) Framework and SCOR to supply chain understanding and improvement.
-In what way do these approaches complement each other?
+Debate the difference in approach of the Global Supply Chain Forum (GSCF) Framework and SCOR to developing supply chain understanding and enabling improvement.
+Indicate how these approaches complement each other?